-LEONARDO J. MATIGNAS, JR., CPA, CFE, CIA, CRMA, MM, FCPA Australia Independent Director Filipino, 63 years old
+Leonardo J. Matignas, Jr., CPA, CFE, CIA, CRMA, MM, FCPA Australia Independent Director Filipino, 63 years old

 Mr. Leonardo J. Matignas, Jr. is a former Partner of SGV & Co. (a member practice of Ernst & Young) and its former Chief Risk Officer.
-He recently retired last June 30, 2022.
+He retired on June 30, 2022.
 He was also Ernst & Young's ASEAN Risk Management Leader until his retirement last June.
 He is a multi-awarded and internationally recognized authority on Enterprise Risk Management (ERM).
 Aside from being a Philippine CPA, he also holds a Fellow CPA Australia (FCPA) title which is the highest rank in CPA Australia and is recognized globally.
-He is also a Certified Internal Auditor (CIA), Certified Fraud
+He is also a Certified Internal

-Examiner (CFE), and has Certification in Risk Management Assurance (CRMA)--all of which are global certifications.
+Auditor (CIA), Certified Fraud Examiner (CFE), and has Certification in Risk Management Assurance (CRMA)--all of which are global certifications.